When the Xiaomi introduced their robotic vacuum last year, it changed my view on Chinese robot vacuums.

 It also has the carpet boost mode that turns up the power to the max for maximum performance on surfaces like carpet.

 Take note that a robot vacuum will not deep clean carpet so please set your expectations in order.
 You will need an upright vacuum for such a task.

-This robot has the least amount of suction versus the S50 RoboRock and first generation Xiaomi at just 1,600 Pa.
-It won’t be a big deal when cleaning bare floor but it does factor in when cleaning rug and carpet.
+This robot has the least amount of suction versus the Roborock S5 and first-generation Xiaomi at just 1,600 Pa.
+It won’t be a big deal when cleaning the bare floor but it does factor in when cleaning rug and carpet.

 If your home has carpet, you may want to consider the S50 since it comes with the most power.